 We are a leader in geospatial technology on campus offering multiple courses available to students from across campus.

-· Five undergraduates were inducted into the prestigious Phi Beta Kappa honor society in 2018: John Herrick, Madeline Williams, Kathryn Dyer, Shawn Rosenthal, and Aaron Swiggett
+Seven undergraduates inductees into the prestigious Phi Beta Kappa honor society in 2018 and 2019.

-· Instructor Dave Carroll has developed in recent years the High Elevation Mountain Mesonet, which is a constellation of eight remote-access, solar powered weather stations located in unique sites of the Central/Southern Appalachian region that stream real-time weather data.
+The department maintains the High Elevation Mountain Mesonet, a constellation of eight solar powered weather stations located in Central/Southern Appalachia.